praveen-sripati/ai-interviewer/README.md

 ### Set up the Backend:

-1. Navigate into the backend directory:
+1. Navigate into the cloned-repo directory:

     ```bash
     cd cloned-repo-name